Peter J. Liacouras

-Peter James Liacouras (April 9, 1931 – May 12, 2016) was an American academic.
+Peter James Liacouras (April 9, 1931 – May 12, 2016) was an American academic administrator and lawyer who served as the President of Temple University from 1982 to 2000.

-Career
+Early life

+Liacouras grew up in Yeadon, Pennsylvania and graduated from Yeadon High School before attending Drexel University.

+Temple University

-Liacouras was the President of Temple University from 1982–2000, and former Dean of the Temple University School of Law (1972–1982).
-He was chancellor of Temple after his retirement in 2000.
-During his presidency, the University developed into a Carnegie I classification institution, expansion of academic programs globally, growth in undergraduate enrollment and considerable infrastructure development.
+Liacouras became the Dean of the Temple University School of Law in 1972 and served in that position until 1982, when he became the President of Temple University.
+He served in that position until his retirement in 2000, at which point he became the university's Chancellor.

+During his presidency, the university developed into a Carnegie I classification institution, expanded its academic programs globally, and saw growth in undergraduate enrollment and considerable infrastructure development.

-Liacouras' tenure was marked by substantial focus on urban economic and social development.
-Seeking to capitalize on the University's location in north central Philadelphia, Liacouras sought to market a vision of Temple as the quintessential working class university that would also increasingly appeal to working class suburbanites from the metropolitan Philadelphia area and South Jersey.
-He employed creative marketing strategies—notably, a marketing campaign with a tagline of "we could have gone anywhere—we chose Temple", and featuring alumnus and Philadelphia native Bill Cosby (later elected to the Temple Board of Trustees).
+Liacouras's tenure was marked by substantial focus on urban economic and social development.
+Seeking to capitalize on the University's location in North Philadelphia, Liacouras sought to market a vision of Temple as the quintessential working class university that would also increasingly appeal to working class suburbanites from the greater Philadelphia area.
+He employed creative marketing strategies—notably, a marketing campaign with a tagline of "we could have gone anywhere—we chose Temple", and featuring alumnus and Philadelphia native Bill Cosby.

+He was succeeded in 2000 by David Adamany, the former President of Wayne State University.